-In conclusion, DuPont analysis is an analysis tool used to analyze profits from a company or business.
+In conclusion, DuPont analysis is an study tool used to analyze profits from a company or business.
 In this article, we will discuss what DuPont analysis is, the calculation formula, the difference with ROE analysis, and examples of DuPont analysis.
 Check out the full review below!

 Table of Content